Artist: Martha Schlamme

 Year: 1954

 Jewish girl from Vienna (born: Martha Haffel) on her lp Folk Songs Of Many Lands, with Tanya Gould on piano.
-Song about the round cakes baked to give away by so-called 'soulers', poor children trick-or-treating from door to door around All Saints Day/All Souls Day.
+Song about the round cakes baked to give away to so-called 'soulers', poor children begging from door to door around All Saints Day/All Souls Day (origin of Trick or Treat on Halloween night).
 Every offering represents a soul saved from purgatory.
-The custom originated in Britain or Ireland during the reign of Elizabeth I (as Heigh-ho, Nobody Home).
+The custom originated in Britain or Ireland during the reign of Elisabeth I (as Heigh-ho, Nobody Home).

 Covers: